 Cassiopeia was the wife of Cepheus, King of Ethiopia, and mother of princess Andromeda.
 She boasted that her daughter Andromeda was more beautiful than the Nereids.
 Poseidon, who was the Nereids father did not agree.
 So he sent a monster, Cetus, to terrorise the Ethiopian coast.
 When Cassiopeia and Cepheus consulted an oracle to find out how to get rid of the monster they were told to tie Andromeda to a rock for the monster’s dinner.

 In a gross dereliction of parental responsibility Cassiopeia and Cepheus followed the oracle’s recommendation.
-However just in the nick of time along comes Perseus, rescues Andromeda and they all lived happily ever after… except for Cassiopeia and Cepheus: Zeus had them chained to their thrones and put them in the night sky to spin around the Pole Star for ever as punishment for their despicable behaviour.
+However just in the nick of time along comes Perseus, who rescues Andromeda and they all lived happily ever after… except for Cassiopeia and Cepheus: Zeus had them chained to their thrones and put them in the night sky to spin around the Pole Star for ever as punishment for their behaviour.

 Now get those binoculars out and check out these two star clusters in Cassiopeia: